RobinFassinaMoschiniForks/adversary_emulation_library/turla/README.md

 ## Notice

-© 2023 MITRE Engenuity.
+© 2023 The MITRE Corporation.
 Approved for Public Release.
 Document number CT0005.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at